MA courses

 Students in the Tri-U History program can take any History course at our participating institutions.
 To ensure fair access, students at all institutions must preregister to reserve a space in the course.

-Preregistration occurs twice a year.
-Once in July for Fall courses, and once in November for Winter offerings.
+Preregistration occurs twice a year: once in early July for Fall courses, and once in November for Winter offerings.

 Step 2: Registration

-After you preregister and receive confirmation that your space has been reserved, you must enroll in your courses through your home institution.
-Please allow 24 hours between preregistering and enrolling to ensure the system has updated.
+After you preregister and receive confirmation that your space has been reserved, you must register for your courses through your home institution.
+Each university has quite different practices.
+Please follow the instructions as outlined below for your home university.
+If you are to receive communication from your department, please allow at least 24 hours before sending inquiries.

 Registration for University of Guelph students